PoLsss/BrainTumorSeg/README.md

+## Overview

 This repository is used to store the codes of our paper [Enhancing brain tumor segmentation in MRI images: A hybrid approach using UNet, Attention Mechanisms, and Transformers](https://doi.org/10.1016/j.eij.2024.100528)

+Published in *Egyptian Informatics Journal*, 2024.

+### Authors
+- Thien B. Nguyen-Tat
+- Thien-Qua T. Nguyen
+- Hieu-Nghia Nguyen
+- Vuong M. Ngo

+### Key Contributions

+Currently, the demand for automated solutions in healthcare is increasing.
+Among them, brain tumors are a common disease that threatens patients' lives, cognition, and intellect.
+Accurately identifying the location, size, and components of the tumor is extremely important in treatment, as even slight inaccuracies during surgery can lead to vastly different outcomes.

+- There is a question to consider: Brain tumors are complex structures.
+How can we accurately identify the tumor's structure to optimize incision paths and minimize invasiveness during surgery?

+In addressing this question, the study makes 3 key contributions:
+1. Propose a preprocessing method.
+2. Introduce a new model.
+3. Visualize the images in 3D.

 ## Dataset
 BraTS has always been focusing on the evaluation of state-of-the-art methods for the segmentation of brain tumors in multimodal magnetic resonance imaging (MRI) scans.

 We used the BraTS2019 dataset ([kaggle](https://www.kaggle.com/datasets/debobratachakraborty/brats2019-dataset), [CBICA](https://www.med.upenn.edu/cbica/brats2019/data.html)) and BraTS2020 dataset ([kaggle](https://www.kaggle.com/datasets/awsaf49/brats2020-training-data?resource=download), [CBICA](https://www.med.upenn.edu/cbica/brats2020/data.html))to conduct the study.

 ## Model